1927 New South Wales state election

 The 1927 New South Wales state election to elect the 90 members of the 28th Legislative Assembly was held on 8 October 1927.
-During the previous parliament the voting system, which had been a form of proportional representation with multi-member seats and a single transferable vote (modified Hare-Clark), was changed to single member constituencies with optional preferential voting.
-Severe divisions occurred within the Labor Party caucus in the four months prior to the election (see Lang Labor) and a caretaker government composed of the supporters of the Premier of New South Wales and party leader, Jack Lang was in power at the time of the election.
+During the previous parliament the voting system, Single transferable voting, a form of proportional representation with multi-member seats (modified Hare-Clark), had been changed to single member constituencies and Instant-runoff voting (optional preferential voting).

+Severe divisions occurred within the Labor Party caucus in the four months prior to the election (see Lang Labor).
+A caretaker government composed of the supporters of the Premier of New South Wales and party leader, Jack Lang was in power at the time of the election.

 As a result of the election the Lang government was defeated and a Nationalist/Country Party coalition government led by Thomas Bavin and Ernest Buttenshaw was formed with a parliamentary majority of 1 and the usual support of the 2 Nationalist independents.
 The Parliament first met on 3 November 1927, and ran its maximum term of 3 years.
 Lang remained the leader of the Labor Party throughout the Parliament.

 To date Lang is the only elected Labor Premier of New South Wales to be voted out of office.

+Subsequent Labor Premiers who has lost office were all non-elected.